 Possible interactions among concurrent exposures or conditions

-Airway, Breathing, and Circulation (ABCs) are addressed in standard fashion, as discussed elsewhere in T he M anual .
+Airway, Breathing, and Circulation (ABCs) are addressed in standard fashion, as discussed in Cardiopulmonary Resuscitation (CPR) in Adults Cardiopulmonary Resuscitation (CPR) in Adults Cardiopulmonary resuscitation (CPR) is an organized, sequential response to cardiac arrest, including Recognition of absent breathing and circulation Basic life support with chest compressions... read more .
 These steps are typically done first, whether the cause is physical or NBC trauma.
 An exception is with certain patients with chemical exposure (eg, nerve agents) for whom immediate decontamination and administration of antidotes may be lifesaving (and prevent development of or allow effective treatment of airway or breathing problems).
-Medical stabilization of the ABCs sometimes needs to be done in the warm zone.
+Medical stabilization of the ABCs sometimes needs to be done in the warm zone Primary assessment and triage .

 Decontamination priority varies by the type of MCW agent and the medical condition of the patient.
-Patients exposed to dispersed aerosols of biological or radiological agents (see External decontamination) typically have skin and/or clothing contamination.
+Patients exposed to dispersed aerosols of biological or radiological agents (see Radiation Exposure and Contamination: External decontamination External decontamination Ionizing radiation injures tissues variably, depending on factors such as radiation dose, rate of exposure, type of radiation, and part of the body exposed.
+Symptoms may be local (eg, burns)... read more ) typically have skin and/or clothing contamination.
 Because most such agents cannot quickly penetrate intact skin, disrobing and showering usually suffice for decontamination; such decontamination should not be unduly delayed but is not as urgent as when certain chemical agents are involved.
 Because certain chemical agents (eg, sulfur mustard, liquid nerve agents) begin penetrating skin upon contact and may also start damaging tissue immediately, patients exposed to such agents need immediate decontamination to stop ongoing absorption and prevent the spread of contamination to other areas on the patient and to medical personnel and facilities.
-Immediate decontamination is most effective with a specially formulated commercial topical skin decontamination product (Reactive Skin Decontamination Lotion, or RSDL®), which inactivates nerve agents and sulfur mustard on the skin (it should not be used in eyes or in wounds).
+Immediate decontamination is most effective with a specially formulated commercial topical skin-decontamination product (Reactive Skin Decontamination Lotion, or RSDL®), which inactivates nerve agents and sulfur mustard on the skin (it should not be used in eyes or in wounds).
 However, soap and water are also effective.
 Water alone is less effective for oily chemicals but should still be used when soap is unavailable.
 A 0.5% solution of sodium hypochlorite (made by diluting standard 5% household bleach in a 1:9 ratio of bleach to water) is also effective but should not be used in eyes or in wounds.
-In an emergency, any available adsorbent (eg, paper towels, tissue, talc, clay-rich soil, bread) can be applied to the affected area for a few seconds and then removed by copious flushing.
+In an emergency, any available adsorbent (eg, paper towels, tissue, clay-rich soil, bread) can be applied to the affected area, rubbed vigorously for up to 2 minutes, and then removed by copious flushing.
 Wounds must be inspected and all debris removed; wounds must then be flushed with water or saline.

 Drugs for initial stabilization should be given as needed as for any unstable patient.
 Most definitive drug treatment for MCW casualties can wait until admission to a hospital.
 The exceptions are management of shock and management of acute effects of chemical agents such as cyanides and nerve agents.
 Appropriate antidotes for these agents should be available for prompt administration in a prehospital setting.